Camp Alice |

 (1865), near Wheeless

-Officially called Camp Nichols, built by the NM state militia at Cedar Bluffs to protect the Cimarron Cut-Off of the Santa Fe Trail, which still remains visible about half a mile or so south of the post.
-The ruins of the post's stone perimeter walls and the stone foundations of the Officers' quarters outside the walls still remain on private land (Shields Ranch), about three miles northwest of town.
+Officially called Camp Nichols, built by the NM Volunteers under Col. Kit Carson at Cedar Bluffs to protect the Cimarron Cut-Off of the Santa Fe Trail, which still remains visible about half a mile or so south of the post.
+The ruins of the post's stone perimeter walls and the stone foundations of the Officers' quarters outside the walls still remain on private land (Shields Ranch), about three miles north-northwest of town.
 A state marker is located seven miles northeast of the site on OK 325.

 Towns: Camp Houston, Lookout, both in Woods County.